Dennis Buchanan: Political career

 Buchanan served one term in the pre-Independence Papua New Guinea House of Assembly from 1968, representing the conservative Unite Party.
 He made no formal speeches but his interjections in the speeches of others became famous.

 Publisher

 Buchanan became the owner of the daily Niugini News newspaper.
 This was closed down at the same time as he closed Talair in 1993.

 Death

 Buchanan died from acute myeloid leukemia on 29 August 2001 in Brisbane.
 He was buried in the graveyard at St Matthews Anglican Church at Baerami NSW.
 He was survived by his wife, Della Brown, and their nine children.
 Unlike many Australians living in Papua New Guinea he had never taken on the nationality of that country.

 Awards and honours

 Buchanan was made a Member of the Order of the British Empire (MBE) in the 1976 Queen's Birthday Honours List, for services to aviation and tourism.
-In 1991, he was knighted by Queen Elizabeth II in recognition of his services to aviation in Papua New Guinea.
+In 1991 New Year Honours, he was knighted by Queen Elizabeth II in recognition of his services to civil aviation in Papua New Guinea.